Stylebreeder: Exploring and Democratizing Artistic Styles through Text-to-Image Models: MAINTENANCE

-There is no erratum with our initial release, but we will update our website if we have any errors in the future.
+\textbf{ Is there an erratum? } If so, please provide a link or other access point. \\ There is no erratum with our initial release, but we will update our website if we have any errors in the future.

-\textbf{ Will the dataset be updated (e.g., to correct labeling errors, add new instances, delete instances)? } If so, please describe how often, by whom, and how updates will be communicated to users (e.g., mailing list, GitHub)? \\
+\textbf{ Will the dataset be updated (e.g., to correct labeling errors, add new instances, delete instances)? } If so, please describe how often, by whom, and how updates will be communicated to users (e.g., mailing list, GitHub)? \\ Authors of this paper will monitor the \href{https://docs.google.com/forms/d/e/1FAIpQLSeM709MtC41P-0Z-dLip-Z-hX3c72O4RQ8sL5_Rfd_fpyQLfw/viewform?usp=sf_link}{Google form} where users can report any potential issues.
+We will announce the updates on our website: \url{http://stylebreeder.github.io}.